xuanruiqi/ruby-alpm/README.md

 ## License

-The code is open-source under the GNU General Public License v3.0.
+The code is open-sourced under the GNU General Public License v3.0.